Ninja4Panda/Java-Game/README.md

 Bankruptcy is not possible in the game outlined in the basic specification because there are no recurring costs, and players can only spend money in the treasury (they cannot raise debt).
 Implementing an extension for upkeep would also require you to consider how bankruptcy would be handled.

 When a faction loses all of its provinces, it should be removed from the game.
-If the player loses all of their provinces, the game should present a "Game lost" screen, from which the player can return to the main menu.
+If the player loses all of their provinces, the game should present a "unsw.gloriaromanus.Game.Game lost" screen, from which the player can return to the main menu.

 ### The Client's Inspiration